WICG/storage-buckets/explainer.md

 }
 ```

 The application can attempt to make a bucket persistent.
+The user agent may
+decline the request.

 ```javascript
 if (await draftsBucket.persisted() !== true) {